The Dirty Secret of SSDs: Embodied Carbon: Problem: Embodied Carbon Emissions

+We conducted an analysis encompassing 94 Life Cycle Assessment (LCA) reports, which collectively quantify the embodied cost of SSDs.
+Owing to the scarcity of direct and up-to-date LCA studies focused specifically on SSDs.
+We compiled a dataset comprising LCA reports pertaining to Server, Workstation, Desktop, Laptop, and Chromebook products, all of which feature SSDs~\cite{HP_LCA, Dell_LCA, Apple_LCA, LCA_Seagate, LCADellR740}.

+Figure~\ref{fig:lca_ssd} visually encapsulates the CO2e data gleaned from these five distinct datasets.
+Each dataset encompasses a diverse array of devices, reflecting variations in capacity, technological nodes, and device types.
+Notably, these LCA reports are often generated by the vendors responsible for assembling the computing systems, such as Dell, HP, Apple, Fujitsu, etc. This data is organized as per the increasing capacity of SSDs.
+Notably, it is important to acknowledge that identical SSD capacities can yield substantially different embodied costs.
+This is because the amount of CO2e is contingent upon several influencing factors.

+While such disparities exist, a consistent trend emerges upon analysis.
+On average, the CO2e exhibits a linear growth trajectory in proportion to expanding SSD capacity.
+This observation, obtained from a diverse array of LCAs, provides a valuable perspective on the evolving embodied cost of flash storage.
+Figure~\ref{fig:lcapergb} delineates the distribution of CO2e per gigabyte of flash storage and paints a more nuanced picture of the carbon footprint associated with SSDs.

-To quantitatively compare the embodied cost of the storage devices so that we can develop sustainable storage architecture, we propose {\em Storage Embodied factor (SEF)}, which, as shown in the Figure~\ref{fig:lcapergb} is a ratio of CO2e and the capacity of the storage medium.
-Our evaluations show that SSDs have SEF equal to 0.16 Kg-CO2e/GB on average.
+To facilitate a quantitative assessment of storage devices' embodied cost, which is crucial for the development of sustainable storage architecture, we introduce the concept of the Storage Embodied Factor (SEF).
+As illustrated in Figure~\ref{fig:lcapergb}, SEF is a ratio of CO2e and the capacity of the storage medium.
+Our evaluations yield an average SEF value of 0.16 kg CO2e per gigabyte (GB) for SSDs.
 We validate our result using four-fold cross-validation.